VidyutRao/Matrix-Factorization/README.md

 # Matrix-Factorization
-Analysis of the matrix factorization techniques used in recommender systems
+Analysis of the matrix factorization techniques used in recommender systems, implemented in PyTorch.